Bug fix in chat application

 }

-There is quite a complex logic when it comes to capturing and handling how to remove users when a room is removed.
-First of all a room can only be removed by its owner.
-Then, if the room's owner decides to disconnect from the server or from the room or remove the room itself there are different kind of actions that need to be initiated.
-If a room owner disconnects, the following has to be done:
+The logic for removing users when a room is destroyed gets complicated.
+A room can only be removed by its owner.
+If the owner disconnects from the server, leaves the room, or removes the room, different actions need to fire.
+When a room owner disconnects, the following has to happen:

-• Send out an advise to all connected users stating that the room's owner has left the server therefore they will be disconnected from the room
+- Notify all connected users that the room’s owner has left and they’ll be disconnected

 if (people[socket.id].inroom !== null) {